SC Beachfront Jurisdictional Lines

 The View Line Reports menu allows the user to view beach-specific line reports in PDF format.

-Standard Zones - a segment of shoreline which is subject to essentially the same set of coastal processes, has a fairly constant range of profiles and sediment characteristics, and is not directly influenced by tidal inlets or associated inlet shoals.
+• Standard Erosion Zone - a segment of shoreline which is subject to essentially the same set of coastal processes, has a fairly constant range of profiles and sediment characteristics, and is not influenced directly by tidal inlets or associated inlet shoals.

-Unstabilized Inlet Zones - inlets that have not been stabilized by jetties, terminal groins, or other structures.
+• Unstabilized Inlet Erosion Zones - inlets which have not been stabilized by jetties, terminal groins, or other structures.

-Stabilized Inlet Zones - inlets which are stabilized by jetties, terminal groins, or other structures.
+• Stabilized Inlet Erosion Zones - inlets which are stabilized by jetties, terminal groins, or other structures.

 Aerial imagery featured in this application is provided by ESRI ® and is periodically updated by ESRI ® as new imagery becomes available (similar to the way in which Google ® or Bing ® maps are updated).
 A change in aerial imagery may appear as a shift in the position of the jurisdictional lines due to the angle of the photography.
 However, the coordinates of the current established baseline and setback line have not changed since they were established during the 2016-2018 line review cycle.
 They will be the established lines until the next review cycle, which will begin no sooner than 2024.